sieunyi/Hedge/README.md

 [![R-CMD-check](https://github.com/sieunyi/Hedge/workflows/R-CMD-check/badge.svg)](https://github.com/sieunyi/Hedge/actions)
 <!-- badges: end -->

-The goal of Hedge is to …
+The goal of Hedge is to obtain optimal hedge ratios using two different
+methods: one is traditionally used minimum variance hedge ratio, and the other one is minimizing the semivariance hedge ratio.
+Based on obtained hedge ratio, the hedging effectiveness is obtained and compared.

 ## Installation